-On June 12, Thomas Cromwell wrote his first letter to Henry VIII from his cell in the Tower.
+On June 12 (two days after his arrest), Thomas Cromwell wrote his first letter to Henry VIII from his cell in the Tower.
 It was a letter like so many of the others he must have read to the King during his career – asserting his innocence and loyalty, pleading for understanding and mercy – and offering his side of the offenses that he assumed had provoked the King’s anger: the fact that he had shared a personal communication, and that he had retained more servants than he was allowed by law (a person’s rank determined not only what colors and fabrics they could wear, but also how many servants they could employ…).

 Unfortunately, there were a few things I just had to cut.
-The sentence “for the which your most abundant goodness benignity and lycens the immortal God three and on reward your Majesty” for one…I just had no idea (anyone who does, please leave it in the comments!).
-Similarly, a there were few places that were too convoluted and where I edited it on my own or followed L&P’s forumulation.
+The sentence “for the which your most abundant goodness benignity and lycens the immortal God three and on reward your Majesty” for one…I didn’t want people to stop reading because their eyes glazed over trying to decipher the meaning! .
+Similarly, a there were few places that were too convoluted and where I edited it on my own or followed L&P’s formulation.
 And I did make many minor simplifications.
 The result is, I hope, a readable letter that nevertheless captures the abject pleading that was done….

 Most gracious King and most merciful sovereign, your most humble, most obedient and most bounden subject and most lamentable servant and prisoner.
 Prostrate at the feet of your most excellent Majesty, I have heard your pleasure by the mouth of your Controller, which was that I should write to your most excellent Highness such things as I thought meet to be written concerning my most miserable state and condition .